berrym/lusush/DOCUMENTATION_INDEX.md

 **Next Goal**: Implement next high-value LLE enhancement from priority list
 **Long-term Vision**: Complete, professional line editor with full shell integration

-**The LLE project has achieved a major milestone with perfect backspace functionality.
+**The LLE project has achieved a major milestone with perfect backspace functionality and a clean, organized codebase.
 Development can now confidently proceed to the next enhancement phase.** ✅